Vancouver Internet

 • Repairs may depend on the underlying network owner

-• Fees for modem, router, shipping, activation, or cancellation vary
+• Fees for modem, router, shipping, install, or cancellation vary

 Best fit: Choose this route if price matters more than upload speed or premium support.
 Before ordering, compare the total monthly cost with our internet cost calculator.